AUSTRALIAN Notary Public, Apostille service and South African Commissioner of Oaths

 Member of the Society of New South Wales Notaries

-Fellow of the Australian and New Zealand
+Member of the Australian and New Zealand College of Notaries

 Public Notary Appointed by the Supreme Court of New South Wales